kim-hansen-tietoevry/azure-docs/articles/redis/troubleshoot-connectivity.md

 1. `Public Network Access` is currently not supported for Azure Managed Redis.
 You cannot connect to your cache private endpoint from outside the virtual network of your cache.

-### Firewall rules

-If you have a firewall configured for your Azure Managed Redis, ensure that your client IP address is added to the firewall rules.
-You can check **Firewall** on the Resource menu under **Settings** on the Azure portal.

 #### Third-party firewall or external proxy

 When you use a third-party firewall or proxy in your network, check that the endpoint for Azure Managed Redis, `*.redis.azure.net`, is allowed along with the port `10000`.
 You might need to allow more ports when using a clustered cache or geo-replication.